 Ultra low power consumption (Standby power: 0.15mW, Active power with 75% dual-MAC and 25% add: 0.15mW/MHz) extends battery life.

 High peripheral integration and large on-chip memory reduces overall system cost.
-Ideal for portable devices in audio, voice and applications requiring analytics.
+This platform is ideal for portable devices in audio, voice, vision as well as other applications requiring analytics.

 DaVinci Video Processors are optimized for digital video systems, DaVinci™ digital media processor solutions are tailored for digital video, imaging, and vision applications, such as home and vehicle monitoring.